 So this is Lizzie.
-I've had her for years and she's been my trusty sewing and fit companion that has saved me many pin related injuries - even though she's not quite the same shape as me.
+I've had her for years and she's been my trusty sewing and fit companion and has saved me many pin related injuries - even though she's not quite the same shape as me.
 She's your typical adjustable dress form that has exposed fit dials and gaps between the plastic plates when you adjust it.
 The problem is, Lizzie's getting a bit worn and ugly looking.
 Adjustable dress forms tend to be fairly ugly to begin with so I figured I'd make Lizzie a new dress.
-Or, uh, skin?
-It was incredibly easy and didn't involve a serger, even though we're working with stretchy material.
+Or, um, skin?
+It was incredibly easy, and didn't involve a serger, even though we're working with stretchy material.

 DIY Adjustable Dress Form Slipcover

 - 1 yard of super stretchy fabric such as jersey knit or the fabrics in the dance/swim section of your local fabric store

 - Thread - I used white thread with black fabric so I could show what I was doing.
 You might want yours to match the fabric.
 Or not, it's your call.

 - Sewing machine (or you can do it by hand if you have more patience than me)

 Drape fabric onto the dress form and pin one side tight starting from the arm hole and going down to the bottom of the form.
 Leave a little extra material hanging on the bottom.

 Pin the other side of the dress form so the fabric lays smooth and tight across both the front and back.
 Work or stretch the material as needed to make sure everything is nice and smooth.

 Optional - to make it easier to sew, I used chalk to draw a line over the pins on each side.
 When I sewed the fabric together, I was able to follow the chalk line as well as the pins.